unicode-org/cldr/docs/ldml/tr35-personNames.md

 * Grammatical inflection of formatted names.
 * Context-specific cultural aspects, such as when to use “-san” vs “-sama” when addressing a Japanese person.
-* Providing lists of prefixes and suffixes (Mr, Ms., Mx., Dr., etc.).
+* Providing lists of titles, generation terms, and credential (Mr, Ms., Mx., Dr., Jr., M.D., etc.).
-* Distinctions among prefixes and suffixes, such as title (Dr., Prof., Sir), gender-honorifics, generation (Jr., IV), accreditations (MBA, Esq.).
 * Validation of input, such as  which fields are required, and what characters are allowed.
 * Combining alternative names, such as multicultural names in Hong Kong "[Jackie Chan Kong-Sang](https://en.wikipedia.org/wiki/Jackie_Chan)”, or ‘Dwayne “The Rock” Johnson’.
 * More than two levels of formality for names.